bflaven/BlogArticlesExamples/markdown-memo-for-a-Goldfish-Memory-with-buffer-full/README.md

 <a id="markdown_8"></a>
 ### Blockquotes
-Not my favorite, but useful.
+Not my favorite, but useful sometimes.

 ```
 > Blockquotes are very handy in email to emulate reply text.